 We packed in some other great resources for you on what to pack on day or overnight hiking trips into this guide to hiking in Taiwan.
 Here they are:

 - Down to Explore’s Backpacking Gear List – Ryan’s list is a good one and specific to his adventures across Taiwan and Asia.

 - 10 Essentials and the Modern Hiking Essentials – Pretty thorough list here by The Hiking Guy.

 - Day Hiking Checklist – REI Coop is a leader in outdoor recreation.
 This is a good list.

 - Meal planning for Camping in Taiwan – While not gear-specific, this could be a good resource to use as a reference.

 Retail and Outdoor Equipment Stores in Taiwan

-Places like DecathlonTW (which several outlets), but also stores like 100Mountain or Metro Oasis (who both have outlets across the island) offer pretty much everything you’re looking when it comes to hiking and outdoor gear (they also have cycling, yoga, climbing and other sports too).
+Places like DecathlonTW (which has several outlets), but also stores like 100Mountain or Metro Oasis (who both have outlets across the island) offer pretty much everything you’re looking when it comes to hiking and outdoor gear (they also have cycling, yoga, climbing and other sports too).
 Here’s a brief list of outdoor retail stores in Kaohsiung and Taichung and another list of locations in Taipei.
 Rockland is not listed on those previous list and also has a lot of different outdoor equipment brands and is based in Taipei.
-Well we could spend hours finding and listing the hundreds, if not thousands of outdoor gear shops across Taiwan (we kind of did, and found gems like this one), but that’s what Google is for.
+We know this is the ultimate guide to hiking in Taiwan, but well, we could spend hours finding and listing the hundreds, if not thousands of outdoor gear shops across Taiwan (we kind of did, and found gems like this one), but that’s what Google is for.